briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 We only have to enter the name of the ad hoc environment we want to create or update.
 The ad hoc environment name is used as the Terraform workspace name.
 This name is also the name of the `<name>.tfvars` file that must be created per environment.

 This workflow will do `terraform init`, `terraform plan` and `terraform apply` using the `<name>.tfvars` file.
 When everything has been created, we will use the AWS CLI to prepare the environment so that it can be used.
-We will use the `aws ecs run-task` command to run database migrations needed so that the application code can interact with the database.
+We will use the `aws ecs run-task` command to run database migrations needed so that the application code can make database queries.

 ## How to update code in an existing ad hoc environment